adhorn/aws-lambda-chaos-injection/README.rst

 * `@inject_exception` - Raise an exception during the AWS Lambda execution
 * `@inject_statuscode` - force AWS Lambda to return a specific HTTP error code

-and the following class:

-* `SessionWithDelay` - enabled to sub-classing requests library and call dependencies with delay

 More information:
 -----------------

 `Full Documentation <https://aws-lambda-chaos-injection.readthedocs.io/en/latest/>`_